MemRec: Collaborative Memory-Augmented Agentic Recommender System: Methodology

 \section{Methodology}

 \paragraph{Problem Formulation} Let $\mathcal{U}$ and $\mathcal{I}$ denote the sets of users and items, respectively.
 For each user $u \in \mathcal{U}$, we denote their historical interactions as $H_u$.
 Given a target user $u$, a natural language instruction $\mathcal{I}_u$ requiring semantic interpretation (e.g., specific constraints, complex goals), and a set of candidate items $C \subseteq \mathcal{I}$, the objective is to generate a ranked list of recommendations accompanied by grounded justifications. \paragraph{Memory in Agentic RS} In agentic RS, memory serves as the persistent state, storing information in semantic form to evolve user understanding over time.
-Specifically, for each entity (user $u$ or item $i$), systems typically maintain an individual semantic memory, denoted as $M_u$ or $M_i$.
-These memories are evolving textual narratives summarizing preferences, characteristics, and historical contexts.
+While traditional systems maintain simple textual metadata, recent agentic architectures formalize these as individual semantic profiles, conceptualized as memory modules ($M_u$ or $M_i$)~\cite{xu2025iagent, zhang2024agentcf}.
+In practice, these memories manifest as evolving textual narratives summarizing a user's preferences or an item's characteristics based on historical contexts.
 During recommendation, a reasoning agent $\text{LLM}_{\text{Rec}}$ leverages these memories to perform the task.

 Despite these advancements, existing agentic RS predominantly adhere to an isolated memory paradigm.
-They treat the collective memory $M$ merely as a disconnected set of individual memories $\{M_u\} \cup \{M_i\}$.
-For instance, reasoning for user $u$ relies solely on their personal siloed memory $M_u$ derived from history $H_u$.
-This isolation excludes critical collaborative signals from the broader community, hindering the system's ability to fully leverage collective intelligence.
+They treat the collective memory $M$ merely as a disconnected set of individual narratives $\{M_u\} \cup \{M_i\}$.
+For instance, reasoning for user $u$ relies solely on their personal siloed memory $M_u$.
+This isolation excludes critical collaborative signals from the broader community, hindering the system's ability to leverage collective intelligence.